dgray001/gray_online/PLANS.md

 v0.9: Risq beta version
- o: Regions
- p: Mercenaries
- r: Revamp summary report
+ p: Revamp summary report
- s: Customizable hotkeys
+ q: Customizable hotkeys

 Small Risq Issues:
+ - Icons for interrupt current and attack back
  - Zone ownership should just follow space ownership
  - Left panel: show live "workers X/Y" indicator on a selected gatherable building (predictedGathererCount already exists in risq.ts, just needs left_panel.ts wiring)
  - Send a moving unit's planned path (backend MoveIntent.path) to the frontend so it can be drawn on the map